GET and POST requests in HTTP traffic

 FOR YOU TO DO: Try out the buttons above, and look at the generated web traffic in the OWASP ZAP proxy.

-You should see GET and POST requests to www.w3schools.com.
-Here you should see that for the GET requests the two parameters, firstname and lastname end up in the URL, whereas with the POST request they do not, but are in the body.
+You should see GET and POST requests to www.w3schools.com in the HTTP traffic.
+Here you should see that for the GET request the parameters firstname and lastname end up in the URL, whereas with the POST request they end up in the body of the HTTP request

 Using GET and POST with a hidden field